 • Josh Schukman, CEO of Impact Business Base offers insight he received from veteran entrepreneurs regarding how to grow social impact organizations that will make a dollar and a difference.

-• Why are social impact businesses effective models for social change?
+• How can funders identify and support effective social impact business models for social change?
 Will nonprofit organizations move toward this infrastructure?

 • Learn about how to choose the right type of social impact business model.

 I’ve spent the last ten years rubbing elbows with some of the most awesome social entrepreneurs in the world.
 It all started for me back in 2003 as an AmeriCorps member in Cleveland Ohio, which then blossomed into a life of involvement with places like World Relief, Habitat for Humanity, and the Dave Ramsey Show.
 I want to unpack for you today the five biggest tips I got from veteran social entrepreneurs.